tereza-blazkova/tereza-blazkova.github.io/README.md

     <div class="container">
 <section id="about">
     <h2>About</h2>
     <p> Hi!
 My name is Tereza and I am a PhD student in Social Data Science at the University of Copenhagen.
-I hold a Bachelor’s degree in Sociology with Economics from Charles University and a Master’s degree in Social Data Science from the University of Copenhagen.
-My research focuses on algorithm audits and their application to predictive analytics in education.
-My academic interests revolve around responsible AI, algorithmic fairness, algorithm auditing, data governance, education data science and sustainability.</p>
+My research focuses on the use of data for improving educational outcomes and on algorithm audits.
+My academic interests revolve around responsible AI, algorithmic fairness, algorithm auditing, data governance, education data science and sustainability.
+I am particularly interested in using qualitative and quantitative mixed methods appproach to ensure that an algorithm design corresponds to the needs of the environment in which it operates. </p>
 </section> <!-- Make sure every opening tag has a closing tag -->
 <section id="publications">
     <h2>Publications</h2>